Donzaleigh Abernathy: Early life

-Her father was Rev. Dr. Ralph Abernathy, a co-founder and co-leader of the American civil rights movement, and her mother was the life long civil rights activist Juanita Jones Abernathy.
+Her father was Rev. Ralph Abernathy, a co-founder and co-leader of the American civil rights movement, and her mother was the lifelong civil rights activist Juanita Jones Abernathy.
 She, her sister Juandalynn and brother Ralph David III joined their parents on all the major civil rights marches and witnessed first-hand many significant events of the Civil Rights movement.
-Her family was very close to that of Dr. Martin Luther King Jr, a prominent leader of the Civil Rights movement.
+Her family was very close to that of Martin Luther King Jr, a prominent leader of the Civil Rights movement.
 The Abernathy and King children went to school together, performed extracurricular activities together, spent Saturday and Sunday dinners together, as well as spent vacations and holidays together.
 According to Ms. Abernathy herself, children from both families would hold performances for their parents and their childhood acting teacher Mr. Walter Roberts, the father of movie stars Julia Roberts and Eric Roberts, on these occasions with Yolanda King, one of King's daughters, acting as the director and Dr. King filming their performances.
 Abernathy has stated "that's really when [she] started acting."
 She is married to actor/producer Dar Dixon.